ekefan/ddd-game-engine/README.md

 ###### _project is not complete_
 The project features a domain driven game engine for a rock paper and scissor game, serving two applications a http server and a cli server at the same time

-Currently only the http server is available and can be spinned of on your local machine by runing this command:
+Currently only the http server is available and can be spinned of on your local machine by runing this command when you clone this repository to your machine:

 ```bash
 go run cmd/web/main.go